Bachelor of Science in Education – Early Childhood Education [EC-6]

 - Early childhood curriculum courses in mathematics, social studies, reading and science

 As an Early Childhood Education major, you will choose from two certification area options:

 - Generalist EC-6 with English as a Second Language (ESL) and Special Education – This option is designed for students who plan to teach in diverse early childhood settings (kindergarten through 6th grade) including English as a second language classrooms, and with students who may have special needs, both in self-contained and general education settings.
 This degree path leads to three Texas teaching certificates.
 Students must pass the TExES EC-6 Generalist Core Subjects Exam, TExES Special Education Supplemental Exam, and TExES English as a Second Language Supplemental exam.

-- Generalist EC-6 with Bilingual Education and Special Education – This option is designed for students who wish to teach in elementary, bilingual (Spanish) settings, working with children, grades kindergarten through 6th grade.
+- Generalist EC-6 with Bilingual Education – This option is designed for students who wish to teach in elementary, bilingual (Spanish) settings, working with children, grades kindergarten through 6th grade.
 Students also complete coursework and fieldwork experiences that lead to a Texas Special Education Supplemental teaching certificate.
 Students wishing to pursue this degree option must demonstrate their proficiency in Spanish as a condition for admission to the College of Education.
 This degree path leads to three Texas teaching certificates.
 Students must pass the TExES EC-6 Generalist Core Subjects certification examinations, including the Bilingual Target Language Proficiency Test.

 In addition to traditional coursework, you will also gain extensive experience in schools with diverse student populations:

 - Field-based experiences begin your first-semester.
 You will visit classrooms and observe teachers at local schools to better understand what it takes to be a teacher in diverse educational settings.
 You will be able to connect with teachers, school administrators, parents and students.